For a printable version of these guidelines, click here.

 Advisor's Report to the Honors Committee

 In all cases, subsequent to the examination, the advisor writes a report to the Honors Committee summarizing the examining committee members' opinions about the strengths and weaknesses of the thesis, project, and oral examination.
-Although the advisor should take care to represent the opinions of every voting member of the examining committee (and his or her report must be signed by these individuals), minority reports may be submitted by other examining committee members if the vote was not unanimous.
-The report, signed by all voting members of the examining committee, is submitted to the chair of the Honors Committee, along with a signature page for the library copy of the written portion of the project.
+Although the advisor should take care to represent the opinions of every voting member of the examining committee (and his or her report may be signed by these individuals), minority reports may be submitted by other examining committee members if the vote was not unanimous.
+The report is submitted to the chair of the Honors Committee.
 The Honors Committee representative also writes a brief report for the Honors Committee.

 Based on review of the reports submitted by the project advisor and the Honors Committee representative (as well as any dissenting report) the Honors Committee makes the final recommendation as to whether a project should be awarded honors and, if so, at what level.
 Although (in practice) this process most often results in the endorsement of the examining committee's vote, the Honors Committee, based on dissenting reports and/or an examination of the thesis, may make a different recommendation.
 It is this recommendation that is sent to the faculty for its approval.
 The Honors Committee will immediately inform project advisors of the recommendation they have reached so that the advisor may convey this news to the student.
 At this point the advisor is free to discuss with the student the strengths and weaknesses of the project, paper, and oral exam.